Candida05/Diet_Intervention_Sperm/README.md

 -r	reads.fa read sequences
 -t	species

-## 7. Run Kumar et al tRF quantification pipeline
+## 7. Run tRF & piRNA quantification pipeline
+For the tRF quantification, the in-house developed pipeline by Kumar et al 2016 [PMID: 27263052] was used.
+To run this pipeline permission is needed from the authors.
+For the piRNA quantification pipeline, Genboree's piRNA mapped data was used.

 ## 8. Baseline Correlation Analysis
 The baseline (pre-intervention) high confidence (expressed with a CPM >= 1 in all 17 pre-intervention samples) sncRNA (miRNA, piRNA tRF) are correlated with: